 Photoshoots are a great opportunity to wear something fun, stylish, and attractive.
 You can dress up and wear anything you want.
 Long tulle dress and sequin top?
 Why not?
 Plaid and plaid and more plaid?
 Go for it!

-No matter the occasion, the important thing to remember when preparing for a shoot is to bring your personality in front of the camera.
+No matter the occasion, the vital thing to remember when preparing for a shoot is to bring your personality in front of the camera.
 Let your clothes be an extension of that idea, rather than the sole focus.
 Above all, just have fun with it.